 “They want the feet to look pretty and to look nice,” he says.
 “But some of them don’t understand the importance of scheduling in making that happen — and more importantly, they don’t understand the importance of regular appointments in keeping feet functioning the way they should.”

-A couple of days ago, I was going through some files and came across a sheet that Pat Burton had given me after he had moderated a Hoof-Care Roundtable at the 2011 International Hoof-Care Summit.
-The subject of the discussion led by the Burleson, Texas. farrier was “Promoting Growth And Healthy Hoof Horn.”
+I was going through some files and came across a sheet that Pat Burton had given me after he had moderated a Hoof-Care Roundtable at the 2011 International Hoof-Care Summit.
+The subject of the discussion led by the Burleson, Texas, farrier was “Promoting Growth And Healthy Hoof Horn.”
 Guess what the Roundtable members concurred was the key factor?